raspberrypilearning/3D-scene/en/step_6.md

 This means that if you had a series of `start sound`{:class="block3sound"} blocks, the sounds would all play almost at the same time, layered on top of each other.
 The effect can be interesting and sometimes messy.

-Have a play with it some time!
+Have a play with it sometime!

 ```blocks3
 when green flag clicked